 There are areas where vegetation grows up between the cut towpath and the water (missed by the usual full width grass cut), usually because it grows out of a waterway wall or a rough slope.

-In many locations, we have mature trees or woodland growing along our waterways which are landscape or culturally significant and / or of wildlife benefit; these will be retained.
+In many locations, we have mature trees or woodland growing along our waterways which are landscape, culturally significant or of wildlife benefit - these will be retained.
 We aim to record and make all these locations publicly accessible on our website.

 We have had a recent drive to manage bank edge vegetation on many of our waterways and we hope people have noticed.
 This is an ongoing management requirement as it grows back, but our standard practice is to treat the plants with herbicide to prevent regrowth.
 Some of the waterways and volunteers have been helping us keep on top of the growth; we are keen to roll this out to other waterways and get this vital help from our great volunteers.

 Last date edited: 11 November 2020